 what to say to gather your learners’ attention, start with Welcome to the

-useful to have a session plan to guide you with your topics and timings, and to
+useful to have a session plan (see the resources towards the end of this page) to guide you with your topics and timings, and to

 state the aim and objectives to your learners.
 Always check if your learners